mvgrimes/Log-Any-Adapter-Journal/README.md

 When sending log messages to systemd's journal, the priority can be set by prefixing the message with the priority (as a number) in angled brackets.
-This adapter for will format [Log::Any](https://metacpan.org/pod/Log::Any) messages to accomodate the systemd's log parser.
+This adapter will format [Log::Any](https://metacpan.org/pod/Log::Any) messages to accomodate the systemd's log parser.

 By default, systemd will parse the output from commands run as systemd services/units for the priority prefix (both STDOUT and STDERR).
 Users can